wrossmorrow/machtests/README.md

 ## What test.sh Does

 More or less, `test.sh` runs scripts placed into subfolders of the `tests` directory.
-(This location could be generalized.)
-Each such subfolder is considered a "test suite"; for example, the included `isilon` test suite has a number of tests.
+(This location could, of course, be generalized with a `.env` variable or command line argument.)
+Each such subfolder is considered a "test suite"; for example, the `tests/isilon` test suite has a number of tests.

 More formally, the main `test.sh` script will search any _subfolder_ of `tests` and run

 * a `tests/*/test.sh` file, if it exists
-* any file matching `tests/*/tests/*.sh`; that is, any script in a `tests` subfolder of the test suite
+* any file matching `tests/*/tests/*.sh`; that is, any script in a `tests` subfolder of the test suite itself

 This way "test suites" can be collected within such folders.
-If there is a "main" test, that should be defined in `test.sh`.
+If there is a "main" test, that should be defined in `tests/*/test.sh`.
 More detailed tests can be defined in any file in `tests/*/tests` whose name ends with `.sh`.
 Adding a test then amounts to adding a file `newtest.sh` (or whatever) to `tests/*/tests`.
 It really should be that easy.

+Moreover, some tests have dependencies.
+Take `tests/mathematica` for example.
+This test suite has a script to run, `tests/mathematica/test.m` (note: _not_ `.sh`).
+If you look into `tests/mathematica/tests/runscript.sh`, you'll see a reference to this script.
+This is the pattern we adopt for dependencies: place them in the test suite folder (like `tests/mathematica`), so long as they aren't named `test.sh`.
+All test scripts, even if in `tests/*/tests`, will run as if from `tests/*` and thus these dependencies should be available.

-Of course, the running infrastructure script `test.sh` has to _literally_ do quite a bit more than this to work correctly.
+Of course, the running infrastructure script `test.sh` has to _literally_ do quite a bit to work correctly.
 Here are the major components of what the code actually does:

+### Defines Utility Functions

+There is a large section at the top of the file where utility functions and other routines are defined.
+The comments in the code should explain what they do.
+(And if they don't, you're welcome to fix them!)

 ### Setup Default Testing Environment

-Read `.env` and prepare a "default" environment to be loaded for _any_ test in a file `.defaults`.
+Read `.env` and prepare a "default" environment to be loaded for _any_ test, and store that (1) in the "global" environment, for values constant over all tests, using `export` and (2) in a file `.defaults` for values that might be overridden in particular tests or test suites.

 ### Load Correct Test Environment

-Load variables defined in `.defaults` _and_ any test-suite-specific variables in `tests/*/.env`, should that exist.
-Also, parse the "frontmatter" of any test script to define or override variables that should be defined for any tests.
+Load variables defined in `.defaults` _and_ any test-suite-specific variables in `tests/*/.env`, should that exist at runtime.
+Also, parse the "frontmatter" of any particular test script to define or override variables that are expected or appropriate for particular tests.

 ### Run Monitored Tests

 Actually run the included test scripts and monitor relevant system data about those runs.
-Right now we store test duration (execution time), total/average CPU utilization at test start time, and memory availability/usage _on the whole machine_s at test start time.
+Right now we store test duration (execution time), total/average CPU utilization at test start time, and memory availability/usage _on the whole machine_ at test start time.
 It would also be good, though more resource intensive, to store CPU utilization and memory statistics for the test processes (and children) themselves.
+Perhaps this can be an overridable option.

+**TODO:** Write a function in `test.sh` to collect, at a higher frequency than the test run, CPU and memory statistics for a running test script and all its children.
+Incorporate these data into the result outputs and uploads.

 ### Collect and Organize Output